practicalli/clojure-web-services/heroku/procfile.md

 By adding an `:uberjar` entry to the `project.clj` then the Leiningen command `lein uberjar` is run during the build and an uberjar is created.

 When deploying on Heroku your application is built from your codebase using Leiningen, pulling in all the libraries your application depends on.
-When your application is run it is done so as a Java application using the uberjarjust, starting just the one JVM.
+When your application is run it is done so as a Java application using only the uberjar, starting just the one JVM.

 Further reading: https://devcenter.heroku.com/articles/clojure-support